With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreHelen Ross Mcnabb Center is a mental health clinic in Blount County, Tennessee, located at 1704 East Broadway Avenue, 37804 zip code.
-Helen Ross Mcnabb Center offers telemedicine/telehealth and outpatient treatment.
-Helen Ross Mcnabb Center provides trauma therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
-Helen Ross Mcnabb Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by Helen Ross Mcnabb Center include housing services, family psychoeducation and case management.
+Helen Ross Mcnabb Center offers outpatient treatment and telemedicine/telehealth.
+Helen Ross Mcnabb Center provides integrated dual diagnosis disorder treatment, couples/family therapy and behavior modification to adults, young adults and seniors 65 or older.
+Helen Ross Mcnabb Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Helen Ross Mcnabb Center include case management, suicide prevention services and family psychoeducation.

 Learn MoreNew Hope Blount County Childrens Advocacy Center is a mental health facility in Blount County, TN, located at 212 Cates Street, 37801.
 New Hope Blount County Childrens Advocacy Center provides outpatient treatment.
-New Hope Blount County Childrens Advocacy Center provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
+New Hope Blount County Childrens Advocacy Center provides couples/family therapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
 New Hope Blount County Childrens Advocacy Center also supports people with PTSD and people with trauma.

-Learn MoreCherokee Health Systems Alcoa Office is a mental health clinic in Blount County, TN, located at 255 East Watt Street, 37701.
+Learn MoreCherokee Health Systems Alcoa Office is one of mental health facilities in Blount County, Tennessee, located at 255 East Watt Street, 37701 zip code.
 Cherokee Health Systems Alcoa Office provides outpatient treatment and telemedicine/telehealth.
-Cherokee Health Systems Alcoa Office offers group therapy, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and young adults.
-Additional services offered at Cherokee Health Systems Alcoa Office include integrated primary care services, case management and suicide prevention services.
+Cherokee Health Systems Alcoa Office provides trauma therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
+Additional services provided at Cherokee Health Systems Alcoa Office include case management, suicide prevention services and integrated primary care services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.